-The time has finally come to leave Amsterdam and head to almost everybody’s dream destination – PARIS!
-As usual, I chose to leave early to make the most out of my trip.
-The train was scheduled to arrive at 06:17 AM!
-I got to Amsterdam Centraal station just in time, and from there going to Paris Nord, it took a little over 3 hours.
-My ticket was purchased on Thalys’ website for €80, and there’s internet on board so that should keep you entertained while transiting.
+I chose to leave early to make the most out of my trip as usual.
+My train was scheduled to arrive at 06:17 AM and I got to Amsterdam Centraal station just in time.
+From there to Paris Nord, it would take a little over 3 hours.
+I purchased my ticket on Thalys for €80, and there’s internet on board so that should keep you entertained while transiting.

 Originally, I wanted to see Belgium too but decided to take it off my itinerary as there was no enough time.
 Kinda bittersweet to see it from the train window.
-Haha Oh well, I’ll explore you on my next visit!
+Haha Oh well, I’ll explore you on my next visit to Europe!

 We arrived at Paris Gare Du Nord (North Station) past 09:00 AM.
 Located in the heart of Paris, this métro station is one of their largest and busiest.
 From here, you can easily go to some of the city’s most appealing attractions.
 Originally built in 1846, this station has faced various rebuilding.